dominikmi/hashistuff-homelab/README.md

 ![LAN diagram](pictures/Diagram-LAN.png)

 The below is a diagram which shows how I am going to set up the cluster (or actually the three clusters of: nomad, consul and vault).
 All key components are installed as systemd services.
 Of course, as a prerequisite for any successful orchestration cluster, I need also configured and running Docker.
+As you can see the clustering setup is quite simple: 1 server + 2 workers.
+Unfortunately, this setup will not let me try some HA scenarios, I'd need another NUC.

 ![Cluster in LAN](pictures/Diagram-cluster-LAN.png).